Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 - A slight variation to red #CF2E2E.
 - Regular black #000000.
 - A slightly milder white #FFFFFA.
+Link to full color scheme [here](readme/images/ms4-colors.png)

 #### Typography

 The primary font used is Marvel with a fallback of sans serif.
+This font was used as it overall matched the feel off typography in comic books.

 #### Layout